Engoo Blog Language Tips

 The politician took advantage of the opportunity to play himself up in front of the TV cameras.

-Like the example above, it can be used for modesty but also for information people want to keep secret.
+It can be used for modesty but also for information people want to keep secret.

 After winning the lottery, Joe tried to play down how much his life had changed.

-Quotes on modesty
+Quotes on Modesty

 "It’s far more impressive when others discover your good qualities without your help."

-Judith Martin (US writer and etiquette expert)
+-Judith Martin (US writer and etiquette expert)

 "He who speaks without modesty will find it difficult to make his words good."

-Confucius (Chinese philosopher)
+-Confucius (Chinese philosopher)

 "Modesty should be typical of the success of a champion."

-Major Taylor (US cyclist and writer)
+-Major Taylor (US cyclist and writer)

 "False modesty can be worse than arrogance."

-David Mitchell (UK novelist and screenwriter)
+-David Mitchell (UK novelist and screenwriter)

-"Modesty and unselfishness: these are the virtues which men praise — and pass by."
+"Modesty and unselfishness: These are the virtues which men praise — and pass by."

-André Maurois (French author)
+-André Maurois (French author)

 Wrap-up